badoo/MVICore/documentation/features/coreconcepts.md

 `News` marks the type of the events a `Feature` can emit.
 These are pieces of information you don’t want to store in the state, just fire off once when they happen.

-More about that in the chapter [News and inter-feature communication](news.md).
+More about that in the chapter [Events that should be consumed only once](news.md).

 ## Feature lifecycle